apwide/azure-golive-integration/src/README.md

 # Apwide Golive Environment pipeline task

-Use this task when your need to update deployment or to push any other information of your environments to Golive and Jira.
+Use this task to push any environment information (ex: deployment, status, configuration,...) to Golive when your pipelines are changing your environments.

 This is your “swiss knife” task to track your environments managed in Azure DevOps.

 ## Configure a new task using the graphical assistant

 ### Select the connection and specify the target Golive environment
-After having selected the Servie Connection to connect with your Golive server, you have to identify the environment you want to update in Golive.
+After having selected the Service Connection to connect with your Golive server, you have to identify the environment you want to update in Golive.

 #### Automatically create target environment (if missing in Golive)
 Select “auto create” option if you want to automatically create the environment based on the provided names if it does not exist yet in Golive: